Narcissistic Abuse Overview

 - Gender Differences: While individuals of any gender can experience narcissistic abuse, research suggests that narcissistic traits are more commonly found in men.

 - Psychological Impact: Victims of abuse often experience severe psychological and emotional trauma.
-Studies have shown that victims may suffer from depression, anxiety, post-traumatic stress disorder (PTSD), low self-esteem, and a range of other psychological symptoms resulting from the abuse.
+Studies have shown that victims may suffer from depression, anxiety, post-traumatic stress disorder (PTSD), low self-esteem, and other psychological symptoms resulting from the abuse.

 - Long-term Effects: The effects of abuse can be long-lasting, with victims experiencing difficulties forming and maintaining healthy relationships, trusting others, and recovering their sense of self-worth and autonomy.